-- Q. My child needs an evaluation/re-evaluation, who should I contact? - A. If your child needs an evaluation/re-evaluation, you will contact the campus' Special Education Department Chair. - Q. My son attends a private school, and I need him/her to be evaluated, who should I contact? - A. If your child attends a private school and you would like for your child to be evaluated, you will contact the zoned school to complete the enrollment process and schedule a time for a consent meeting with the campus Intervention Assistance Team (IAT).
+- Q. My child needs an evaluation/re-evaluation, who should I contact? - A. If your child needs an evaluation/re-evaluation, you will contact the campus' Special Education Department Chair.

+Q. My son attends a private school, and I need him/her to be evaluated, who should I contact?

+- A. If your child attends a private school and you would like for your child to be evaluated, you will contact the zoned school to complete the enrollment process and schedule a time for a consent meeting with the campus Intervention Assistance Team (IAT).
 You can also email ChildFind@HoustonISD.org for assistance. - Q. My child is coming from another school district and was receiving special education services, what is the process in HISD for my child to begin receiving special education services? - A. HISD starts providing comparable special education service as soon as the student is enrolled with the necessary documentation that informs the campus of the special education and related services needed.
-The ARD/IEP meeting will be conducted within 30 school days. - Q. What are the new guidelines for the evaluation process due to COVID-19? - A. Evaluators conduct portions of the evaluations virtually including parent and teacher interviews.
-Face to face evaluations, continue to take place on campus using social distancing, trifold barriers and with thorough sanitation of testing materials between students.
-For virtual students, appointments for face-to-face evaluations are made directly with the parents.
+The ARD/IEP meeting will be conducted within 30 school days.
+If the student is enrolled and has a FIE (Full and